amitxv/PC-Tuning/docs/post-install.md

 ## Memory Cleaner and Timer Resolution (Windows 10 1909 and Under)

-Microsoft fixed the standby list memory management issues in a later version of Windows but some modern games still have memory leaks.
+Microsoft fixed the standby list memory management issues in a later version of Windows, but some modern games still have memory leaks.
 Memory Cleaner ([official reference](https://github.com/danskee/MemoryCleaner), [source code](https://git.zusier.xyz/Zusier/MemoryCleaner), [download](https://www.majorgeeks.com/files/details/memory_cleaner_danskee.html)) also allows us to raise the clock interrupt frequency on a global level.
 However, the behavior of processes that are affected significantly changed in Windows 10 2004+ in a way that potentially breaks real-time applications as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change) rendering this *trick* obsolete.
 The old implementation can be mimicked in Windows 11+ and Windows 10 Server (not applicable to client editions) with a registry entry.

-- Place **Memory-Cleaner.exe** in win + r, **shell:startup** and open it
+- Memory Cleaner can be started by default by typing ``shell:startup`` in ``Win+R`` and placing the binary in the opened folder

-- Go to **File -> Settings** and configure the following:
+- Navigate to ``File -> Settings`` and configure the following:

     - The hotkey to clean the standby list and working set

     - The desired timer-resolution, 10000 (1ms) recommended

-    - Uncheck **Enable timer**
+    - Uncheck ``Enable timer``

-    - Check **Start minimized** and **Start timer resolution automatically**
+    - Check ``Start minimized`` and ``Start timer resolution automatically``

 - Avoid using auto cleaning apps like ISLC/MemReduct, they consume a lot of resources due to a frequent polling timer interval and cause stuttering due to autocleaning memory

 ## Configure the Network Adapter

-- Open **Network and Sharing Center -> Change adapter settings**
+- Open ``Network and Sharing Center -> Change adapter settings``

-- Disable any unused network adapters then right click your main one and select properties
+- Disable any unused network adapters then right-click your main one and select properties

-- Disable all items except **QoS Packet Scheduler** and **Internet Protocol Version 4 (TCP/IPv4)**
+- Disable all items except ``QoS Packet Scheduler`` and ``Internet Protocol Version 4 (TCP/IPv4)``

-- [Configure a Static IP address](https://www.youtube.com/watch?t=36&v=5iRp1Nug0PU). this is required as we will be disabling the network services that waste resources
+- [Configure a Static IP address](https://www.youtube.com/watch?t=36&v=5iRp1Nug0PU).
+This is required as we will be disabling the network services that waste resources

-- Disable **NetBIOS over TCP/IP** in **General -> Advanced -> WINS** to [prevent unnecessary system listening](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/DOCS/NETWORK/README.md)
+- Disable ``NetBIOS over TCP/IP`` in ``General -> Advanced -> WINS`` to [prevent unnecessary system listening](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/DOCS/NETWORK/README.md)

 ## Configure Audio Devices

-- Open the sound control panel, can be opened with win + r, **mmsys.cpl**
+- The sound control panel can be opened by typing ``mmsys.cpl`` in ``Win+R``

 - Disable unused Playback and Recording devices